Forever GI Bill: Benefits, Eligibility, & Changes

 Changes to Survivors’ and Dependents’ Educational Assistance

-This will apply to those who first enroll in their programs of education on or after August 1, 2018.
-Those who did enroll before then would still qualify for the 45 months.
+This applies to those who first enroll in their programs of education on or after August 1, 2018.
+Those who did enroll before then still qualify for the 45 months.

 This will also increase the amount of educational assistance that is payable for institutional courses and institutional courses under the Survivors’ and Dependents’ Educational Assistance program.

-Those who are eligible would be able to receive a monthly allowance of $1,224 for full-time coursework, $967 for three-quarter time, and $710 for half-time coursework.
-This went into effect, October 1st, 2018.
+Those who are eligible may qualify to receive a monthly allowance, which, at press time, was $1,224 for full-time coursework, $967 for three-quarter time, and $710 for half-time coursework.
+Your experience may vary.

 Changes to Transfer of Benefits (TEB)

-If you have transferred your entitlement to a dependent, you can now designate a new dependent if the original dependent passes away before using the entitlement.
+If you have transferred your entitlement to a dependent, the Forever GI Bill allows you to designate a new dependent if the original dependent passes away before using the entitlement.

-A dependent who has received the entitlement can transfer their entitlement to another eligible dependent if the service member or veteran who made the transfer passes away.
+A dependent who has received the entitlement may qualify to transfer their entitlement to another eligible dependent if the service member or veteran who made the transfer passes away.

 RELATED: Transfer Your GI Bill to Spouse or Dependent